astropy/astropy-APEs/APE24.rst

 Rejecting packages
 ------------------

+A package may be "rejected" in different stages of the review, either by the pyOpenSci Editor-in-Chief or the editor, including but not limited to causes such as:

-If a package is "rejected," it is likely not in technical or domain scope.
+* the package is not in technical or domain scope;
-The rejection will come from pyOpenSci Editor-in-Chief or the editor;
-it does *not* have to come from the Astropy community directly and will be objective.
+* the package fails one of the pre-review checks done by the Editor-in-Chief;
+* the package maintainer stops responding to review comments; or
-Rejection can also happen if the maintainer of the package under review is unwilling to ensure the package can be used and maintained.
+* the package maintainer is unwilling to ensure the package can be used and maintained.

-While in practice, rejection is rare, usually the Editor-in-Chief would be the one doing the rejection.
+While in practice, rejection is rare, a rejection does *not* have to come from the Astropy community directly and will be objective.

-A package may still be listed under pyOpenSci (and JOSS) if it passes the general criteria but fails the Astropy-specific ones;
+A package that fails the Astropy-specific criteria may still be accepted into the pyOpenSci ecosystem (and also published by JOSS) if it is in scope;
-e.g., a very nice Python package that has little to do with the Astropy ecosystem.
+an example of this might be a well-documented and developed Python package that is useful to the scientific community that fails to relate well to the Astropy ecosystem.

 "Re-review" of packages
 -----------------------